rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 The above is nothing more than a function of type `(String, String) => Person`

 Now, lift this concept to type constructors: values are now represented by types, and (value) constructors by type constructors.
-Then, a type constractor is a function that takes in input a tuple of types and produce a new type.
+Then, a type constructor is a function that takes in input a tuple of types and produces a new type.

 Returning to our `Functor` type class, we have the following.